 Your article will have a better chance of getting published if it: connects to breaking news; responds to a current editorial or popular opinion; is tied to a holiday; or puts forth an opinion in light of a major decision, such as an election or Supreme Court ruling.

 If you're responding to breaking news, try to submit your op-ed or letter as soon as possible.
 Editors will turn down articles they would otherwise publish if they are considered "too late" -- which can mean just days in the current media landscape.

 Consider writing a Letter to the Editor

 Letters to the Editor can be a highly effective way to make a strong point and demonstrate thought leadership.
 When published in a key outlet, letters can be highly visible and help to start conversations.
 As with op-eds, strong letters should be clear, concise, and timely.
-Check out President H. Kim Bottomly's recent letter on leadership and global partnerships, published in The New York Times.
+Check out former President H. Kim Bottomly's letter on leadership and global partnerships, published in The New York Times.

 Be open to a variety of outlets

 The op-ed submission process is quite competitive.
 According to The New York Times, their editors receive more than 1000 submissions each week.
 If an outlet decides to pass on your submission, don't be discouraged!